Keep Growing: Fall is the Perfect Time to Plant Perennials

 In spring the soil is cold, so the roots of newly planted perennials grow slowly.
 In fall the soil is warm, so roots grow faster.
 Since the plants don’t produce flowers, they have more energy for sending vigorous roots into the soil of their new home.
 Do your part by planting new perennials in good soil and watering thoroughly.
 By the time the growing season rolls around again, they’ll be happily settled.

 Once you get your bargain plants home, the first order of business is to give them a thorough drink.
 Set them in a tray or saucer to catch the water that pours through the potting mix, and let them take their time soaking it up.
 Then proceed as if they were the healthiest plants in the world.
 Lower temperatures and shorter days mean plants need less water, but if rain is scarce, water them weekly until the soil freezes.
 Remember that, under the ground, those roots are still growing.
 Here’s how to conserve water in the garden.

-Put Them to Bed
+Put Plants to Bed

 Wait until the soil freezes hard, then spread a few inches of mulch around your perennials—not to prevent soil from freezing, but to keep it from thawing.
 Roots that aren’t solidly anchored can “frost heave” out of the soil when the ground freezes and thaws, putting the plant in danger of getting killed by cold.
 Once mulch is on, you’re all set.
 Even if a few of your new perennials don’t make it, you’re probably still coming out ahead.
 Fall planting gives you a big jump on spring gardening, so you have more time in the busy season.